freelawproject/courtlistener-solr-server/docker/README.md

         git clone https://github.com/freelawproject/courtlistener-solr-server $DIR

 1. Create a directory on the host machine to store solr indicies, or select the one you have already.
-Then, add that directory to group ID 1024 and set make the group ID apply to new directories too:
+Then, add that directory to group ID 1024 and make the group ID apply to new directories too.
+"1024" is chosen as an anointed value.
+It doesn't correspond to anything in particular; we just choose to use it here:

        chown -R :1024 /data/myvolume
        find /data/myvolume -type d -exec chmod g+s {} \;